SUPERNOVA: Eliciting General Reasoning in LLMs with Reinforcement Learning on Natural Instructions

 \textbf{Extracting reasoning data from instructions.} The quality of the input and the coverage of reasoning types is critical for determining the reasoning skills imparted to the LLM.
 For example, a LLM exposed to temporal graphs will excel in downstream temporal understanding tasks~\citep{xiong2024large}.
 In this work, we leverage instruction-tuning data $D$ to source diverse tasks $D_k$ for general reasoning.
 Since, instructions are formatted for supervised-finetuning they are not directly usable for RLVR as they may incorporate hard to verify ground-truth.
 Thus, for every instruction $p$ in $D_k$, we \textbf{reformat the instruction} to a verifiable question $q$.
 To further identify the most effective data from $D$, we sample 8 rollouts from model $M$ for each $q$ and compute the \textbf{per-question win-rate}.
 Finally, we remove all questions which are too easy for the model (win-rate=1) or too challenging (win-rate=0).

 \textbf{Task Ranking.} For each task $D_k$, we define a task-utility score $u_k \in R$ that indicates how effective $D_k$ is for RLVR training.
 Then, we rank the $K$ tasks according to their utility scores, producing a ranking: $u_{D_1} > u_{D_2} > u_{D_3}> \cdots >u_{D_K)}$.
 The task utility scores enable us to select high-quality tasks while downweighting poor and irrelevant tasks.
 We explore various approaches to compute task-utility: (a) we compute the semantic and lexical similarity between the task questions and the questions from our validation benchmark $V$; (b) we compute the difficulty of the task based on the average win-rate of the task under model $M$; and (c) we train model $M$ on $D_k$ and evaluate performance on $V$.
-We adopt approach (c) in our main experiments.